aandrew67/DataAnalysis_Portfolio/README.md

 1. **Shopping EDA**
    - **Description:** This project involves analyzing shopping data using R to uncover trends and patterns in customer purchases.
 The analysis includes data cleaning, visualization, and statistical modeling to understand customer behavior, product preferences, and sales trends.
 Key metrics and insights are presented through various plots and summary statistics.
    - **Tools Used:** R

+### Tableau Project

+1. **Electric Vehicles Dashboard**
+   - **Description:** This project involves creating an interactive dashboard using Tableau to analyze electric vehicle (EV) data.
+The dashboard provides a comprehensive view of EV sales, market trends, and EV type.
+   - **Tools Used:** Tableau

 ### Pandas Projects